tezedge/tezedge-docs/contents/endpoints/protocol.md

 |-------------------|--------------------------------------------------------|
 | `action` *string* | The action applied to the BigMap (update | remove | copy | alloc). |

-The next fields are dependant on the `action` field.
+The next fields are dependent on the `action` field.

 ##### Update
 | Field             |                  Description                           |